yashrajmote/openai_doc_creation_script/README.md

 ## What It Does

 - **Smart Template Selection**: Automatically chooses Java or C# template based on job description
-- **Individual Resume Files**: Creates one tailored resume per job using your templates
+- **Individual Resume Files**: Creates one copy of the appropriate template per job (no AI modification)
-- **Master Document**: Also generates a combined document with all AI responses
+- **Master Document**: Generates a combined document with all AI responses for reference
-- **AI Tailoring**: Uses OpenAI to customize each resume for the specific job
+- **Template Copying**: Simply copies your template files with job-specific naming

 ## Template Setup